-Rock Hudson was not, regardless of what people say
+Rock Hudson was not, no matter what people say

 I find it surprising that back in the mid-'80s some people were surprised to learn that Rock Hudson was gay.
 At that time, the star of Magnificent Obsession, Giant, and the television series McMillan & Wife became the best-known person with AIDS in the world.
 After all, since I was a little kid I'd heard stories about Hudson being gay.

 Looking at the above photograph, today's jaded crowd will surely assert that it's so obvious that Rock Hudson was gay.
 Just look at him!
 I totally disagree.

 In fact, I don't see anything “obvious” about Hudson's sexual orientation in the photo.
 And no, I'm not blind.
 The guy just looks like a man – gay, straight, anything in between – doing his best to appear classy, or at least what used to pass for classy.
 (See “Rock Hudson: Dark and Handsome Stranger Documentary.”)

 I usually don't find Rock Hudson very convincing as a “classy” type à la Cary Grant.
 Although I've always enjoyed Hudson in his comedies with Doris Day, to me he always comes across as an actor – however likable – playing the role of a suave seducer.
 (See “Doris Day: Rock Hudson Remembered“.)

 On the other hand, I've always found Rock Hudson fully believable in rugged roles, such as his gardener romancing middle-class widow Jane Wyman in Douglas Sirk's All That Heaven Allows and, especially, his Texan rancher in George Stevens' Giant, married to Elizabeth Taylor while competing with James Dean.